MTG/freesound-labs/README.md

 ## Deployment

-Freesound Labs is re-built automatically using Github webhooks so there's no need to run the deploy scripts.
+After page updates are commited to this repository, a deployment job needs to be manually run from the `mtg-deploy` repository (see README there under `fs-labs` folder) for the changes to become public.

-However, the list of papers in the "papers" section is not updated automatically, and the `retreive_papers.py` script should be run from time to time (and the new files created should be added and committed).
+Nota that this job does not automatically update the list of papers of the "papers" section.
+To that end, the `retreive_papers.py` script should be run and the new files created should be added and committed to this repo before running the dpeloyment job from `mtg-deploy.

 To do that, run the `retreive_papers.py` script locally using:

     docker run --rm --volume="$PWD:/srv/jekyll" -it fslabs-builder python3 retrieve_papers.py

-Then commit the newly generated files to the repository and push so that Github rebuilds the site and new papers appear.